MerginMaps/docs/src/gis/supported_formats.md

 :::

 Notes:
-<a name="link-1">1</a>: **PostgreSQL/PostGIS** - You either setup your PostgreSQL connection (e.g. username, password, host, port, ...) in QGIS PostgreSQL connection directly (in case you want to reuse the same conection for everyone) or use a Connection Service File `pg_service.conf` (in case you want to have different PostgreSQL user for each surveyor).
+<a name="link-1">1</a>: **PostgreSQL/PostGIS** - You either setup your PostgreSQL connection (e.g. username, password, host, port, ...) in QGIS PostgreSQL connection directly (in case you want to reuse the same connection for everyone) or use a Connection Service File `pg_service.conf` (in case you want to have different PostgreSQL user for each surveyor).
 To use Connection Service File, you need to
 - create `pg_service.conf` file and test in in QGIS Desktop as described in the <QGISHelp ver="3.22" link="user_manual/managing_data_source/opening_data.html#postgresql-service-connection-file" text="help." />
 - [manually transfer](../manage/missing-data/index.md) `pg_service.conf` to <MobileAppName /> data folder.
 Data folder is shown in the [Diagnostic Log](../misc/troubleshoot.md)
 - restart the application.
 Whether the file is found and used after restart, check the [Diagnostic Log](../misc/troubleshoot.md)